rohithkoritala/service-oriented-Web-Application/README.md

 # service-oriented-Web-Application
-A full-fledged service oriented web application with GUI, web services and data management components
+A full-fledged service oriented web application with microservices created for data management, encryption and unit conversions.
+Implemented GUI with ASP.NET